kgamal369/PlantProcess-IQ/Documentation/docs/Product Book/Design Documentation Book/PPIQ_Chapter4_Specific_Technical_Function_Description.md

 | **Visual DAG** | On F4 Jobs Administration: nodes as job definitions coloured by last outcome, edges by dependency kind, required edges solid and optional dashed, with the critical path highlighted and pool utilisation shown per node |

 **Endpoints.** `GET`/`POST`/`DELETE /api/jobs/{id}/dependencies`; `GET /api/jobs/graph`; `GET /api/jobs/{id}/impact`; `GET /api/runs/{runId}/dependencies`.

+#### Freshness boundary, default and proof — v4.10.3

+The scheduler records one dependency-cycle identity and one UTC resolution instant for the admission attempt; all parent ages use that instant.
+Cycle membership is a recorded causal/occurrence relationship, not guessed from the calendar date.
+An earlier success can never be labelled current-cycle success merely because its completion time is recent.
+Version compatibility is checked before reuse; an older run from the wrong pinned version remains blocked even when fresh.

+`allow_stale_reuse=false` is the default.
+A null tolerance means no age-based cross-cycle reuse is configured, not unlimited reuse; it cannot coexist with `allow_stale_reuse=true`.
+A current-cycle dependency with a configured ceiling must satisfy that ceiling too.
+Boundary equality is accepted (`age <= limit`); negative/future completion ages or an absent required timestamp cause a typed refusal/invalid-evidence result rather than a guessed success.
+Rounding for display does not affect the exact elapsed-time comparison.

+Freshness here measures completion age for dependency reuse.
+Source-data freshness remains a separate readiness/watermark contract; a recent upstream run over old source data does not prove recent observations.
+The UI shows the chosen upstream run, cycle, version, measured age, limit, permission and inherited watermark.
+Editing the permission is an authorised audited dependency-policy change, not a run-time checkbox to bypass a failed parent.

+Acceptance: current-cycle success; missing/failed parent; earlier success with permission off/on; exact age boundary; age exceeded; null limit; future timestamp; wrong pinned version; optional skip; concurrent edge edit; and a persisted decision row that explains the exact result.
+No child is released by a parent whose final aggregate outcome contains unaccepted failed work.

 ## 5.3.7 The progress and streaming protocol